hualin-ok/hualin-ok.github.io/index.md

 [More...](/workshops/#Family Foundations: Building Strong Relationships)

-## Reearch, Data, & Software Worshops
+## Reearch, Data, & Software Workshops
 In addition to my work with families, I have extensive experience teaching research methods, data analysis, and open-source computing tools to graduate students, faculty, and researchers.

 Topics include: